kanaka/mal/README.md

 make test^step7
 ```

-* To run a specifc step against a single implementation:
+* To run tests for a specifc step against a single implementation:

 ```
 make test^IMPL^stepX